 Tara also forms a supervillain group called The "Get Rid Of SheZow Society".

 The heroes get in on it too with the "Super Hero Action Guild".

 Getting Crap Past the Radar: The episode "SheZow Happens!" had several jokes involving the word "shit", including the title.
-There's also SheZow's triumphant "Mine's bigger!" (referring to his hand) the first time he uses the Heavy-Handed She-Slap, and, from the Tooth Fairy episode, "May I play with your wand?"
+There's also SheZow's triumphant "Haha, mine's bigger!" (referring to his hand) the first time he uses the Heavy-Handed She-Slap, and, from the Tooth Fairy episode, "May I play with your wand?"
 Guy's Curse Cut Short in "Guy n Doll", at least I thought he was going to say Jack-Asses.